 Up the canyon, near the Old Road Crags, there’s a campground called Leigh Creek which is great for tents and RVs 30’ and under.
 There is running water and pit toilets here.

 Self-contained vehicles such as RVs can overnight park in pullouts if necessary which we often do if we’re just passing through.

 Note that all the National Forest Campgrounds don’t open until May 1st.

 Camping near the top of the canyon is a real magical experience.
 Not only is Tensleep a climbing destination, but it’s also home to amazing hiking through the national forest.
 At the road junction which heads out toward the hiking trailheads, there are a couple of beautiful NF campgrounds.
 These campgrounds have water and pit toilets and can fit RVs up to 35’.
 Our favorite is Boulder Park Campground shown below.

 At the trailhead to Lake Point, there is a small NF campground with about 6-8 sites however these sites are for tent camping only.
 On the other side of the lake, not by the trailhead, there’s a larger campground for RVs and tents.
 Both campgrounds have pit toilets and water.

-Finally, Meadowlark Lake Lodge offers free tent camping and there are also cabins avail be for rent if camping is not your thing.
-I have actually ten camped there so I would probably email them to make sure that’s still a thing.
+Finally, Meadowlark Lake Lodge offers free tent camping and there are also cabins available for rent if camping is not your thing.
+I have ten camped there so I would probably email them to make sure that’s still a thing.

 Other Things to Do in Tensleep, Wyoming